top of page

 3:15 till 5 pm - Afternoon Electives

-John Smith will offer “partial capo 101” Ever get tired of the same old G, C, D chords?
+Bill Nash will offer “ partial capo 101” Ever get tired of the same old G, C, D chords?
 Sometimes the sound of a new chord voicing is just the ticket to jump start our creativity and off to the races with a new song.
 Learn hands on how to use a partial capo in as many as 8 different positions.
 Most in standard tuning with simple fingerings.
-The partial capo has a similar sound as rich open tunings
+The partial capo has a similar sound as rich open tunings.

 Everyone loves a great story song.
 Songwriters are well served by having a few of these in their arsenal.
 But upon inspection, these songs are not at all easy to write, they can go wrong is so many ways, losing the listener, creating confusion, or even worse indifference.